 GoodRx Care reviews from BBB and Trustpilot

-GoodRX has an A+ rating with the BBB and maintains a score of 4.62 out of 5 stars based on about 600 customer reviews.
-The company also has a score of 3.4 out of 5 stars on Trustpilot, based on 793 customer reviews.
+GoodRX is accredited and has an A- rating with the BBB.
+The company also has a score of 4.4 out of 5 stars on Trustpilot, based on over 1,800 customer reviews.
 Positive reviews mention fast response time and the convenience of using the platform, while negative reviews note technical difficulties or confusion over what was possible over a virtual visit.

 How much does an online doctor visit with GoodRx Care cost?

-Most appointments through GoodRX Care are only $19 each if you have a Gold membership.
-The gold membership itself costs $9.99 per month but also comes with additional perks like additional savings on prescriptions, etc.
+Most appointments through GoodRX Care start at $19 each if you have a Gold membership.
+The gold membership itself costs $9.99 per month for individuals and $19.99 per month for families but also comes with additional perks like additional savings on prescriptions.

-Appointments without a Gold membership cost $49 each.
+Appointments without a Gold membership start at $49.